tbreijm/tbreijm.github.io/README.md

 # BrixMS
-Modelling and simulation with context independent brix
+Modelling and simulation with context independent brix.
+See the [demo](https://tbreijm.github.io/).